Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: March 31st

-Established in 1999, the George and Lynna Gene Cook Scholarship is presented by the Lincoln Community Foundation (LCF) for $500 annually to current high school seniors or graduates from Nebraska who are pursuing degrees for Christian ministry, including theology and religion, or education.
-Selected scholars must attain a minimum 3.0 GPA at a qualified university in the United States.
-Preference is given to active members of the First Church of God.
+The George and Lynna Gene Cook Scholarship is presented by the Lincoln Community Foundation for $500.
+It’s for current high school seniors or graduates from Nebraska who are pursuing degrees for Christian ministry.
+These include theology and religion, or education.

 Contact